Generalized Anxiety Disorder: Criteria, Causes, And Mental Health Treatment Options

 Anxiety is more than being nervous.
 Among other things, it is your body’s response to perceived threats, triggering the “fight or flight” response.
 GAD involves constant tension, which can lead to physical symptoms like nausea, sweating, trembling, headaches, racing heart, hyperventilating, lightheadedness, fatigue, muscle tension, gastrointestinal issues, restlessness, pent-up energy, and other physical symptoms.

-How common are these disorders?
+How common are anxiety disorders?

 According to research published by the Anxiety and Depression Association of America (ADAA), the country’s most common mental health conditions are anxiety disorders.
-The research states that the lifetime prevalence of GAD in the U.S. reaches 19.1% of the population.
+Research states that the lifetime prevalence of GAD in the U.S. reaches 19.1% of the population.
 The ADAA further says that anxiety disorders are “highly treatable,” though only 36.9% of people with the condition reach out to professionals in an attempt to treat anxiety.

 Comorbidity of GAD